drewrwilson/drewrwilson.github.io/_posts/blog/2015-12-29-screenprinting-with-baby-oil.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gxAbWA8UHuc" frameborder="0" allowfullscreen></iframe>
 </div>

 You’re done washing out the screen once the design is entirely visible and there is no emulsion left in the places where you intend to print.
+It’s a good idea to use a little soap while cleaning the screen to get rid of any remaining baby oil.
+Dish soap is ideal because it removes grease quickly, but bathroom soap works too.

 ![hey, you look pretty good for a washed out screen](/assets/img/blog/mineral-oil-screenprinting/pizza-week-card-washing-out-done-sm.jpg)